An overview of the (public) transportation methods in The Netherlands

 - Delft Blue Ceramics, Delft

 - Cheese market, Alkmaar

 Outside the Netherlands

-If you want to travel to somwhere within Europe, best is to take the train or the airplane.
+If you want to travel to somewhere within Europe, best is to go by train or airplane.

 On this website of NS, various destinations are offered where you can go by train.
 They also offer train tickets to various aiports around and within the Netherlands, like Dusseldorf, Weeze, Brussels, Amsterdam and Antwerp